Frank Patrick (ice hockey): Early life

 In 1904 Patrick played his first senior games, with the Montreal Victorias of the Canadian Amateur Hockey League, then the top league in Canada; he recorded four goals in the five games played for the team.
 While back from school during a break in 1905, he briefly joined the Montreal Westmount club and played two games.
 Lester was also on the team, and this marked the first time the brothers played together.

 Patrick enrolled at McGill University in Montreal in 1906, and joined their hockey team.
 The next year Joe purchased a tract of land in the Slocan Valley in southeastern British Columbia (BC), and moved the family west to Nelson, British Columbia, a town near the land, to start a new lumber company there.
 Patrick remained in Montreal to complete his studies, as he had one year remaining.
 He played with the Victorias as well during the season, recording eight goals in eight games (he missed the final two games due to a shoulder injury).
-While professionalism had been allowed in the ECAHA at that time, Patrick remained an amateur.
+While professionalism had been allowed in the Eastern Canada Amateur Hockey Association (ECAHA) at that time, Patrick remained an amateur.
 He also worked as a referee in league matches, and while he was the youngest official he was considered to be one of the best, the league president at one point calling him the "most competent referee [they'd] seen all winter".